Surprising Dog Facts: Senses, Behavior, and World Records

 - Smells are interpreted in the brain.
 The area of a dog’s brain that deals with odors is about forty times larger than the corresponding area in the human brain (in proportion to the total size of the brain).

 - We know that dogs can detect the scents given off by specific people and can be used for tracking.
-Specially trained dogs can also smell humans buried in avalanches and disaster zones and can detect drugs or explosives using their sense of smell.
+Specially trained dogs can smell humans buried in avalanches and disaster zones.
+Some can detect drugs or explosives using their sense of smell.

 Trained Dogs Sniff Out Cancer